-Her finger ran up and down the phone cord while she waited for him to call.
-Travis called every night at this time and they would usually talk for as long as they wanted.
+Her finger ran up and down the phone cord of the old school landline while she waited for him to call.
+Since her phone was stolen last week, Travis called every night at this time to see what she was up to.
 Colleen’s finger continued to run up and down on the cord.
 She picked up the receiver to make sure it still had a dial tone.
 Uuuuuuuuu, the dial tone came through loud and clear.
 He was five minutes late.
 What could be keeping him?

 “Colleen, what do you think about the blue dress?” her little sister said from the hallway.